chromaway/ngcccbase/doc/exchange.md

 pyjsonrpc can be found at  ( https://pypi.python.org/pypi/python-jsonrpc )

+In python, pysjonrpc will automatically convert to and from JSON and python's native data structures (e.g. dictionaries).

 Creating an asset
 -------------------
 In order to create an asset with colored coins, you must let the software make a genesis transaction in bitcoins.
 The genesis transaction marks the transacted coins as colored coins, representing your asset.
 First we must therefore transfer bitcoin into the wallet, so that the wallet has some bitcoin it can use to create a genesis transaction with.